Stomach cancer

 Nutrition after treatment

-Immediately after operation, many patients are completely artificially fed.
-After some time, most patients are fed through a tube in the part of the stomach that remains or the upper part of the intestine.
+Immediately after surgery, many patients are artificially fed.
+They are either fed nutrients intravenously directly into the bloodstream or through a tube in the part of the stomach that remains or the upper part of the intestine.
 Fairly shortly thereafter, the patient can cautiously start to eat normally again.
 Some weight loss is normal during this time.
 However, few patients ever return to their original weight.

-Patients whose stomachs have been completely removed are unable to absorb vitamin B12 through their food.
-Even if only part of the stomach has been removed, it is possible that their nutritional intake is insufficient.
-That is why patients are often given the vitamin in the form of a shot at regular intervals.
+Patients whose stomachs have been completely removed are no longer able to absorb vitamin B12 from their food.
+Even if only part of the stomach has been removed, their nutritional intake may be insufficient.
+They require B12 injections at regular intervals in this case.

 Who are the points of contact for stomach cancer?